nurahamed/wa/README.md

 ###  Third  `-- Saves-- `

-Here you can see all the saved paces and you can delete them by clicking the delete button.\
+Here you can see all the saved paces and delete them by clicking the `delete button`.\
-If there is no place save then you have to add places by clicking on the `Star Symbol` beside the search box.\
+If there is no place save then you have to add places by clicking on the `Star Symbol` right side of the search box on the top.

 ## On the dashboard.
 you can search any country and city name by typing the name in the search box.\